gradle/ge-export/README.md

 ## Parameters:

-server - Gradle Enterprise server name (assumes https on port 443)
+-Dserver - Gradle Enterprise server name (assumes https on port 443)

-port - Gradle Enterprise server port.
+-Dport - Gradle Enterprise server port.
 Defaults to 443

-hours - how many hours to go back from now.
+-Dhours - how many hours to go back from now.
 Default is 24hours.
 Use 'all' for all builds scans in the system (Warning: maybe be slow)

+-DcreateDb - drops and creates all tables

 ## Setup